strongduanmu/shardingsphere-feature-test/README.md

-# shardingsphere-feature-test
+# shardingsphere-test

-Unit test for shardingsphere features.
+Unit test for shardingsphere features and performance test.